Sn0rrlax/ffmpeg-web/README.md

    [download it as a zip](https://github.com/Dinoosauro/ffmpeg-web/archive/refs/heads/main.zip) if you don't have git installed)
 2. Make sure to have Node.JS installed.
 Minimum requirement: Node 20 LTS.
+3. Type in `npm i` for installing dependancies.
-3. Build the dist folder, so that you'll need to download the resources only once, by writing `node BuildDist.cjs` in the command line
+4. Build the dist folder, so that you'll need to download the resources only once, by writing `node BuildDist.cjs` in the command line
-4. Finally, write `npm run electron` to open the Electron build.
+5. Finally, write `npm run electron` to open the Electron build.
 From now on, you'll need to write only this to run ffmpeg-web.

 ### Differences between Electron and Web/Docker version: